osho4753/scraper/Readme.md

 - Manual configuration for the website is required (e.g., cookies button — ID ‘onetrust-accept-btn-handler’).

 - Only works on websites that support Page.printToPDF by button(onclick="window.print()").

+- Therefore, a separate script has been implemented for a specific website so as not to disrupt or load the automated scraper at this stage.